HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/analysis-nustar-lightcurve.md

 ---
-Note that the same results can acheived by using the parameters as attributes of the tasks:
+Note that the same results can be achieved by using the parameters as attributes of the tasks:

 ```python